A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

 Enzymes and antibodies offer valuable tools for analytical chemistry, providing highly specific and sensitive methods for detecting and characterizing target molecules.
-Their applications span a wide range of disciplines, including medical diagnostics, environmental monitoring, and biotechnology.
+Their applications span a wide range of disciplines, including medical diagnostics, environmental monitoring, food safety analysis, and biotechnology.

 Experiment: Analytical Applications of Enzymes and Antibodies